roytang/blog/content/notes/2017/09/911730049534930944/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/911730049534930944/
+title: ''
 ---

-RT [@ivanassen](https://twitter.com/ivanassen/): Levels of programmer enlightenment:
+Levels of programmer enlightenment:

 - my software is shit

 - all software is shit

 - everything is shit